Vietnam Veterans & Veterans Motorcycle Club

 In 1996 the NSW Chapter of the VVMC in conjunction with Vets Connect circumnavigated the Australian mainland to 'connect' with Veterans.
 100 Veterans departed Sydney on Wednesday 01 May 1996, travelling through Melbourne, Adelaide, Perth, Darwin and Brisbane, finishing at Prince Alfred Park, Sydney.
 The Veterans completed a total riding distance of 14000km between the months of May-June, totalling six weeks.

-The three piece patch 'Casper' started to be worn by VVMC members from 1993; however, this varied from state to state, as approval had to be sought and given by the dominate 1% MC's e.g. NSW were wearing their three piece patch in 1993; however WA commenced wearing their three piece patch from 1996.
+The three piece patch 'Casper' started to be worn by VVMC members from 1992; however, this varied from state to state, as approval had to be sought and given by the dominate MC's e.g. NSW were wearing their three piece patch in 1992; however, WA commenced wearing their three piece patch from 1996.
+Note: Sandy states 'he first became aware of the use of 'Casper' by the VVMC in late 1992'.

 On their return to Australia, the Servicemen were treated with little respect from the Australian population or the Returned Service League (RSL).
 Due to the government conscription policies of the time, the RSL didn't recognise the Returned Servicemen as 'Returned Servicemen', as they were conscripted and not volunteers.
 For a small number of Vietnam Veterans, neither the Vietnam Veterans Association of Australia or any other mainstream organisation provided the type of outlet they required, leading to the establishment of the Vietnam Veterans Motorcycle Club.